 MicroMacro: Crime City is a delightful board game that involves a giant paper map, and a variety of cartoon crimes.
 In the game, the point is to tackle criminal cases one at a time, and then search for solutions on the provided map.
 Tiny cartoon beings populate this map, and some are causing all kinds of chaos.
 It’s your job to get out the game’s magnifying lens and discover each hidden clue, and eventually solve the crimes present.

 There’s a bunch of sequels to MicroMacro now available, and they all share similar ideas.
 In each box, you’ll find a range of cases explaining crimes taking place on a map, and then you’ll be sent to investigate.
-For young kids, there’s a high degree of delight in spotting each phase of the crime, and then using puzzle-solving skills to work out each riddle in the box.
+For younger kids, there’s a high degree of delight in spotting each phase of the crime, and then using puzzle-solving skills to work out riddles in the box.
 Like Cluedo, there are some serious themes in MicroMacro, but they’re all treated with a sense of fun that abstracts them well enough to be enjoyed by everyone.

 Disney Villainous